PhilJay/MPAndroidChart/README.md

 <h2 id="donate">Donations :heart:</h2>

 **This project needs you!** If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, **feel free to donate**.
-Your donation is highly appreciated (and I love food, coffee and beer).
+Your donation is highly appreciated (and I love food, coffee, and beer).
 Thank you!

 **My Bitcoin Wallet** (Bitcoin only)